IamwhatIamSY/DCSR/README.md

 The artifacts for our paper "DCSR: A Fast Data Structure with Leaf-Oriented Locks for Streaming Graph Processing" (EDBT 2026).
 The primary innovation of DCSR is a leaf-oriented parallel update strategy that comprises two phases of lock-based update and decoupled rebalancing to fully exploit parallelism with minimal conflicts.
 We developed DCSR based on [BYO](https://github.com/wheatman/BYO), a unified framework for benchmarking large-scale graph containers.

 ## Description
-The files or folders involving DCSR in our supplemental material include:
+The files or folders for DCSR in our artifacts include:

 - run_dcsr.cc.
 This file provides the interfaces for streaming graph processing to BYO.
 - BUILD.
 We add the dependencies for DCSR to the original BUILD file.